skbly7/django-cas2/README.md

 The CAS_LOGOUT_REQUEST_ALLOWED amended this effect to some extent by given the remote address in the request, only allow hosts with the correct address as reported by the address resolving routines of the server host.
-This is in itself frauhgt with a number of issues, and does not work well for proxied applications.
+This is in itself fraught with a number of issues, and does not work well for proxied applications.
 Some of these deficits could be worked around by additional code.